 I am an anthropological archaeologist interested in ritual, household archaeology, ceramics, and the development of complex societies in Mesoamerica and lower Central America.
-I am currently a Postdoctoral Fellow at the Smithsonian Tropical Research Institute.
-As of Fall 2022, I will be an Assistant Professor of Anthropology at Wake Forest University.
+As of July 2022, I am an Assistant Professor of Anthropology at Wake Forest University.

 Since 2012, I have investigated early households at the site of Ceibal, in Guatemala, as part of the Ceibal-Petexbatún Archaeological Project.
 I focus on the role of domestic and supra-household rituals in the development of ancient Maya society.
 As of 2021, I am also investigating pre-Hispanic residential sites and social change in the southern Azuero Peninsula of Panama.